 Our College and Parish community are strongly linked.
 All families who become a part of our College community automatically become members of our parish family.
 Our links continue to grow and develop in a number of different ways, including:

-- our Parish volunteer program, where members of the parish community generously give up their time to assist in classrooms with reading, craft and other subjects, drive the College bus for excursions, help out in the library and at the Birth to Four Program, and generally respond to requests to the school for assistance.
+- our Parish volunteer program, where members of the parish community generously give up their time to assist in classrooms with reading, craft and other subjects, drive the College bus for excursions, help out in the library and at the Birth to Four Program and generally respond to requests to the school for assistance.

 - our Sacramental Program: this is family-centred, parish-based and school-supported.
-Members of the Parish Sacramental Team, which includes parents, parishioners and teachers, run weekend sessions for children and their families to prepare the children for the Sacraments of Reconciliation (usually end of Grade Three) and Confirmation and First Eucharist (usually Grade Four).
+Members of the Parish Sacramental Team, which includes parents, parishioners and teachers, run weekend sessions for children and their families to prepare the children for the Sacraments of Reconciliation (usual end of Grade Three) and Confirmation and First Eucharist (usually Grade Four).

 - our College/Parish Masses, where families and staff are warmly invited to attend a weekend Parish Mass and students participate in various ways including reading, singing and bringing up the offertory.